 The reasons why neck pain might exist mirror those in other scoliosis locations.
 These explanations include neurological compression, vertebral interactions, intervertebral disc pathologies, spinal instability and soft tissue problems, such as laxity, tension and muscular imbalances.

-This commentary examines the incidence of cervical pain that is caused, or contributed to, by scoliosis conditions in the upper back or neck.
+This commentary examines the incidence of cervical pain that is caused, or contributed to, by scoliosis conditions in the upper back or neck. if you are suffering scoliosis neck pain, then this discussion is perfectly suited for your research needs.

 Scoliosis is seldom seen in the cervical spine itself.
 In cases, where it does exist, the degree of curvature is usually mild.
 Scoliosis is most often seen in the middle back and when these thoracic curvatures are severe, they can easily influence the functionality of the neck region, in the skeletal, neurological and muscular realms.